iBug/iBug-source/skills.md

 Still using a Windows laptop (by MSI) for day-to-day working, yet heavily relies on WSL.
 </dd>

-<dt>Docker #1#</dt>
+<dt>Docker #2#</dt>
 <dd>
 My favorite application deployment solution, but haven't got much experience with it.
+I also have private CIs running in Docker containers.
 </dd>

 <dt>Make #1#</dt>